nguillaumin/celinelenoble.com/content/about/_index.md

 ## What I do

-I am a UX researcher at [Sharp Theory](https://www.sharptheory.com/).
+I am Director of UX Research at [Nabler](https://www.nabler.com/) where I lead a small team with diverse background.
+We conduct studies for both internal stakeholders and clients.
+J first worked with Nabler subsidiary, Sharp Theory, in 2018 as a freelancer.
+I then joined Nabler as a contractor in February 2021 and stepped up as director in May 2021.

+Before that, I worked as a freelancer and contractor in a variety of industries, for consulting agencies or directly for businesses.
+Below are a few highlights of my work:

-Since 2017, I conduct UX research and design features and interactions of <a href="http://www.kusri.com" target="_blank">Kusri</a>, a social research platform making high quality data collection and management easily accessible to everyone.
+I conducted UX research and designed features and interactions of <a href="http://www.kusri.com" target="_blank">Kusri</a>, a social research platform making high quality data collection and management easily accessible to everyone.

 In 2016-2017, I was a User Research Program Manager at <a href="http://www.workworks.io" target="_blank">WorkWorks.io</a>, an exciting startup founded by Karrie Sullivan to bring design thinking into HR to reshape organizations so that work finally works!